 The “use of force upon another” or “threatens another person” elements of a robbery charge allow for this crime to be applied broadly in a variety of very different scenarios in New Jersey.
 For example, if an individual rips a purse from a woman’s hand, that individual may have committed robbery even in the absence of verbal threats or even without actually touching the woman’s body.
 If an individual steals merchandise from a store and says that he or she will kill a security officer if the officer follows, that person may be guilty of robbery.
 “Deadly weapon” can also be interpreted broadly to mean anything from an assault rifle to a baseball bat.

-I am a Trenton robbery lawyer who works tirelessly to evaluate the circumstances surrounding the alleged robbery to locate inconsistencies in the prosecution’s evidence and credibility issues with respect to any witnesses that could undermine the strength of the prosecution’s case against my client.
-If you have been accused of robbery in Hopewell, Hamilton, Robbinsville, Trenton, or somewhere else in New Jersey, I can help you fight the charges.
+Attorney Lauren E. Scardella is a Trenton robbery lawyer who works tirelessly to evaluate the circumstances surrounding the alleged robbery to locate inconsistencies in the prosecution’s evidence and credibility issues with respect to any witnesses that could undermine the strength of the prosecution’s case against her client.
+If you have been accused of robbery in Hopewell, Hamilton, Robbinsville, Trenton, or somewhere else in New Jersey, she can help you fight the charges.

 Contact an Aggressive West Windsor Robbery Defense Attorney to Discuss Your NJ Robbery Case Today

-I offer a free initial consultation to all of my clients so that we can discuss the robbery charges that have been brought against you and any possible defense avenues.
-Contact my office at 609-587-1144 to schedule an appointment today, or fill out this online form.
-The office is conveniently located at 2653 Nottingham Way STE 1, Hamilton Township, NJ 08619.
+Aydelotte & Scardella Law LLC offers a free initial consultation to all of their clients so that we can discuss the robbery charges that have been brought against you and any possible defense avenues.
+Contact their office at 609-587-1144 to schedule an appointment today, or fill out this online form.

 Frequently Asked Questions About Robbery Charges in New Jersey

 I have been accused of robbery, but I didn’t actually steal anything or hurt anyone.
 Can I still be convicted?